mobile app bar

 Former Auburn quarterback and NFL MVP Cam Newton during Auburn Tigers Pro Day at Woltosz Football Performance Center in Auburn, Ala., on Tuesday, March 21, 2023.

-It certainly made for a bit of an awkward moment, but in hindsight, Newton is treating it as nothing more than a bit of fun.
-“I’m officially a meme now, I’ve made it,” the former MVP winner exclaimed during the most recent episode of his 4th & 1 podcast before then sharing his side of the story.
+It was an awkward moment, but Newton is treating it as nothing more than fun.
+“I’m officially a meme now, I’ve made it,” the former Heisman winner exclaimed during the most recent episode of his 4th & 1 podcast before sharing his side of the story.

-Unfortunately, Newton is no stranger when it comes to getting into physical altercations during lesser football events.
-The former first overall draft pick infamously found himself in the midst of a much more serious scuffle while attending a 7-on-7 youth football tournament in the city of Atlanta, Georgia, during February of 2024.
+Newton is no stranger when it comes to getting into physical altercations during lesser football events.
+The former first overall draft pick was infamously involved in a much more serious scuffle while attending a 7-on-7 youth football tournament in Atlanta, Georgia, in February of 2024.

 After Newton had been reportedly taunting an opposing coach for an extended period of time, he was confronted by a former associate of his, Steph Brown, who also happened to be on the opposing team.
 According to TopShelfPerformance’s official statement from that day, Newton allegedly grabbed the coach and attempted to choke him.